articles

 Author

-My first trip to China was to Beijing in September 2005.
-I couldn’t speak a word of Chinese at that time, but I had already made up my mind to study this beautiful language.
-So far, my path has led me to Beijing only twice in my life, and I remember it as a very big, gray, and smoggy city.
-You have to keep in mind that this was not Beijing as it is today; it was Beijing before the Olympics.
+My first trip to China is to Beijing in September 2005.
+I can’t speak a word of Chinese at this time, but I’ve already decided to study this beautiful language.
+So far, my path has only led me to Beijing twice, and I remember it as a vast, gray, and smoggy city.
+Keep in mind, this isn’t the Beijing of today; it’s Beijing before the Olympics.

 Lost In Translation in Beijing

-The only option left seemed to be to go find the next subway stop on my map.
-And this is what I did.
-Since this was Beijing, a city of more than 15 million, getting from one subway stop to the next by foot was like walking through half of Vienna.
-This time I was lucky though, and I could find the subway stop that would take me back to my hotel in one go.
+The only option left is to find the next subway station on my map, so that’s what I do.
+Since this is Beijing—a city of over 15 million people—walking from one subway station to the next feels like walking across half of Vienna.
+Fortunately, I find the station that will take me back to my hotel.

-You may wonder why I didn’t just take a cab.
-Running around all day, I had allowed a shop clerk to talk me into spending my cash on buying a pair of fake shoes I didn’t even really want.
-I wasn’t sure how much it would cost to take a cab back to the hotel, and I thought taking the subway was the safer option.
+You might wonder why I don’t just take a cab.
+After running around all day, I let a shop clerk talk me into buying a pair of fake shoes I didn’t even really want, and I’ve spent almost all my cash.
+I’m not sure how much a cab would cost, so I figure taking the subway is safer.

 Have you ever been lost in translation?